lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

 > Greetings, I’m a game engineer at the [Therapeutic Games and Apps Lab ](https://library.med.utah.edu/synapse/gapp/)and going to graduate from the [Entertainment Arts and Engineering Program](https://games.utah.edu/) from the University of Utah in May 2019.

-> Our team receive funding from VA National Innovators to create the [Surgical Safety System](https://chenmi.ink/portfolio/Surgery_Checklist.html) with VA Health Care System Center, being deployed in Salt Lake City.
+> Our team receive funding from VA National Innovators to create the [Surgical Safety System](https://chenmi.ink/portfolio/Surgery_Checklist.html) with VA Health Care System Center.
+The project received Ensign College of Public Health Award with $15,000, being deployed in Salt Lake City.

 # Experience